Bhargavi84/My-Personal-Portfolio/README.md

 * As a user, I want to contact Bhargavi for hiring her or for any information needed.
 * As a user, I want to easily find a way to contact Bhargavi.
 * **TEST**: When the user clicks on contact page they can find many options to contact Bhargavi like email, phone, contact form and address.
 When you try to click send message without filling required feilds "Please fill out this field" will be poped up.
-* All links were tested in replit.
+* All links were tested in Replit, gitpod,github pages, mobile,tablet and laptop screens.

-## Navigation links redirect to the desired pages
+## Navigation links redirect to the desired pages.
 * Checked if all links in the navigation bar and check if they redirect to the desired pages.
 * Checked if the social links on the footer redirect to the desired page.
 * **Home Page**: